qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

 * Use the |unchecked| :guilabel:`Formatted numbers` option to format numeric texts.
 You can set the number of :guilabel:`Decimal places`.
 By default, ``3`` decimal places will be used.
-Use the |checkbox| :guilabel:`Show plus sign` if you want to show the plus sign in positive numbers.
+Use the |checkbox| :guilabel:`Show plus sign` if you want to show the plus sign for positive numbers.

 .. _labels_buffer: